Kramer (musician): Collaboration with other artists

-In 1988 Kramer and Fair released the record Roll Out the Barrel together on Kramer's Shimmy-Disc label.
+In 1988, Kramer and Jad Fair released the record Roll Out the Barrel together on Kramer's Shimmy-Disc label.
 They reunited in 1998 and published the record The Sound of Music.
 An Unfinished Symphony in 12 Parts that year.
+In 2020, they released their third collaboration, The History of Crying on Kramer's newly relaunched Shimmy-Disc label.

 In 1990 Kramer first met the two-man band Ween when they played a show at a small New York club, the Pyramid Club.
-Kramer struck up a friendship with the two, who had already been fans of the Shimmy-Disc label, and he convinced them to release their home-recorded demos on Shimmy-Disc, on what became the 1991 album The Pod.
-In 1992 the three went on a brief tour of England, where Kramer played bass.
-The tour did not go well, due to personality and creative differences between Kramer and the two members of Ween, but Ween band member Mickey Melchiondo said in a 2007 interview that "we're still friends".
+Kramer struck up a friendship with the two, who had already been fans of his Shimmy-Disc label.
+He signed them to Shimmy-Disc, and released their new double LP The Pod.
+In January 1992, Ween went on a brief tour of England with Kramer on bass and Claude Coleman Jr on drums, culminating with the recording of four songs from The Pod for a John Peel Session at the BBC.